penk/penkesu/README.md

 Ever since the [CutiePi tablet](https://cutiepi.io) was successfully funded and started shipping, I felt the need to work on a new project; something that I didn't need to worry too much about (ie: commercial viability), and to remind myself why I started tinkering.
 A "rebound" project, so to speak.

-And since there are no immediate plans on selling kits or making Penkesu Computer mass producible, I'd like to publish all the designs and plans so there's enough information for anyone interested in making one.
+And since there are no immediate plans on selling kits or making the Penkesu Computer mass producible, I wanted to publish all the designs and plans so there's enough information for anyone interested in making one.

 ## Bill of Materials